Origins and Purpose

 By 2014, CoinFest was growing in popularity, and that year it took a new direction: CoinFest spread across Canada and now internationally, exemplifying the border-defying and decentralized nature of crypto.
 Vancouver lead the way again by booking multiple venues simultaneously for a less centrally organized variety of exhibits, as Satoshi would have wanted.
 In 2015, CoinFest spread worldwide, and new ground was broken in Latin America and Europe.

-Now it is celebrated worldwide, Vancouver having lost its throne, and there is no real center of authority.
+Now it is celebrated simultaneously worldwide, Vancouver having lost its throne, and there is no real center of authority.
+Global activities unite the events across vast distances to maintain a cohesive distributed convention.
 We hope you’ll join the fun!

 How it Works